 East Capital Group has been committed to responsible investing since it was founded in 1997.
 Our ESG journey started with engagement and dialogue with companies and market participants.
 In 2007, we implemented sector exclusion criteria.
 In 2010, we introduced controversy screening.
 In 2012, we became a signatory of the UN PRI.
 In 2016 we rolled out our proprietary ESG scorecards.
 In 2019, we became a supporter of the Task Force on Climate-Related Financial Disclosures (TCFD) and joined Climate Action 100+.
 In 2020, we joined the Institutional Investors Group on Climate Change.
 In 2021 we became SASB Alliance User Member (now ISSB), joined the Finance Sector Deforestation Action (FSDA), United Nations Global Compact, and Net Zero Asset Manager initiative (Espiria).
-In 2022 we joined the Investor Policy Dialogue on Deforestation (IPDD) and Advance, the PRI stewardship initiative where institutional investors work together to take action on human rights and social issues.
-In 2023, we joined the Net Zero Engagement Initiative (NZEI) as well as Nature Action 100, a global collaborative engagement focusing on biodiversity; we also signed up as Early Adopter to the Task Force on Nature-Related Financial Disclosures (TNFD).
+In 2022 we joined the Investor Policy Dialogue on Deforestation (IPDD) and Advance, the PRI stewardship initiative where institutional investors work together to take action 100, a global collaborative engagement focusing on biodiversity; we also signed up as Early Adopter to the Task Force on Nature-Related Financial Disclosures (TNFD).